Aerospace911/Roblox-Chat-Flood/README.md

 # Roblox Chat Flood

+# EXCESSIVELY USING THIS SCRIPT IS A BANNABLE OFFENSE (4+ Accounts).

 This is meant to be used while multiboxing.

 To initiate the chat flood, push Ctrl + Shift + B.